benjamindkilleen/benjamindkilleen.github.io/_posts/2020-12-26-how-to-get-pinned.md

 in use.
 Above these, gray steel beams supported the corrugated ceiling, covered in an insulating foam.
-The foam was peppered with tiny black dots, which once served as the only entertainment during a mandatory screening of "Your Body," that the Health teacher showed, using a TV cart as wide as the doorway, well-equipped with both video-casette and DVD players, minus one remote.
+The foam was peppered with tiny black dots, which once served as the only entertainment during a mandatory screening of "Your Body," that the Health teacher showed, using a TV cart as wide as the doorway, well-equipped with both video-cassette and DVD players, minus one remote.
 We sat on the floor, since the makeshift classroom had little in the way of seating.
 It was not, after all, really a classroom.

 Even during those eight months, however, the walls of the multipurpose room reminded visitors exactly what that place became, for four long months, and really always was.
-Health had other classrooms; the pitching cages could conceivably be moved upstairs; but the orange crash padding, bolted into concrete and seemingly out of place between between cheap, blue-white floor tiles and pale fluorescent lights, was permanent.
+Health had other classrooms; the pitching cages could conceivably be moved upstairs; but the orange crash padding, bolted into concrete and seemingly out of place between cheap, blue-white floor tiles and pale fluorescent lights, was permanent.
 It really belonged.
 In later years, the room would take on other fixed signifiers of the same function: a painted-orange "champions corner" in the back left, a peg board and seven pull-up bars along one wall, and in the middle of these instruments a